-The Authorised Corporate Director and the Depositary have agreed a de minimis amount of £20 in respect of distribution of income payments made by cheque.
+The Authorised Corporate Director and the Depositary have agreed a de minimis amount of $\pounds 20$ in respect of distribution of income payments made by cheque.

 - 41.2.4 If a distribution remains unclaimed for a period of six years after it has become due, it will be forfeited and will revert to the Company. - 41.2.5 Income will be distributed as a dividend payment where the Company is deemed to be an Equity Fund or as an interest payment where the Company is deemed to be a Bond Fund over the relevant accounting period (please see section 38 (Taxation) for further details).
 The treatment of income anticipated by the ACD is given in Appendix 1, although Shareholders are advised the treatment of income will depend on the composition of assets over the accounting period.
-Income can only be distributed as an interest payment if the Company has held the minimum Qualifying Investments over the whole accounting period.
-Details of the treatment of income for taxation purposes over an accounting period will be given in a tax voucher sent to all Shareholders when the income is allocated.

-41.3 Annual and half-yearly reports

-41.3.1 Annual reports of the Company will be published within four months of each annual accounting period.
-The annual report will be available upon request.
+Income can only be distributed as an interest payment if the Company has held the minimum Qualifying Investments over the accounting period.
+Details of the treatment of income for taxation purposes over an accounting period will be given in a tax voucher sent to all Shareholders when the income is allocated. - 41.3 Annual and half-yearly reports - 41.3.1 Annual reports of the Company will be published within four months of each annual accounting period.
+The annual report will be available upon request. - 41.3.2 Half-yearly reports will be published within two months of each interim accounting period.
+The half-yearly report will be available upon request. - 41.3.3 The first interim report will be for the period from launch to 31 January 2024 and the first annual report will be for the period from launch to 31 July 2024.